valentinomario/Helicopter-Control/README.md

 Simulink simulation schemes, however, saturation blocks that simulate the physical limit of the actuators have been inserted.

 The settling time should be about 5 seconds.
-Overelongation should be low (maximum 15-20%).
-In this context, a lower overelongation is preferable even if this leads to a slight increase in settling time.
+Overshooting should be low (maximum 15-20%).
+In this context, a lower overshooting is preferable even if this leads to a slight increase in settling time.

 The outputs of the model are the three translational speeds **u, v** and